 Second, I’m going to tell you why entrepreneurs self-sabotage.

-Third, I’m going to give you some of the most common examples of self-sabotage among entrepreneurs.
+Third, I’m going to give you some of the most common examples of self-sabotage among entrepreneurs like choosing one of the worst business ideas instead of one more likely to succeed.

 Fourth, I’m going to tell you how you can combat self-sabotage and really ramp up your personal performance, and the personal performance of your business.